TeachingMaterial/QinetiQ_Material_Mdbook/content/Communication_Scripts/Communication_Scripts.md

 # Introduction

-First block of code shows UART using the abstracted C/C++ in Arduino Developement Environment.
+First block of code shows UART using the abstracted C/C++ in Arduino Development Environment.

 ```c
 /*